 Kevin Smith originally wrote the film to be set in Minnesota, where he had shot Mallrats (1995), and had stated a desire to shoot there again.
 However, for budgetary reasons, Smith opted to shoot in Pittsburgh, where he had shot Dogma (1999), and re-wrote the script to take place in Monroeville, Pennsylvania.

 The mention of Fleshlights in this film was not product placement.
 However, Fleshlight would go on to sponsor Kevin Smith's Smodcast/podcast network, and get many endorsements from Smith himself who claims he, "keeps several around the house."

 The movie's original poster was deemed too explicit by the MPAA, and was banned in the U.S., because it suggested the characters on the posters are engaging in oral sex.
 It featured two separate images of Seth Rogen and Elizabeth Banks, who are fully clothed, and the back of the actors' heads close to each other's crotch.

 Jeff Anderson enjoyed that, as opposed to the verbose Randal that he played in Clerks (1994) and Clerks II (2006), the character he played in this film, Deacon, appears in a lot of scenes, but doesn't have a lot of dialogue.

 The City Of Toronto has slightly edited version of the original poster at most subway stations.
 Elizabeth Banks is smiling, and the alternate lowered version of her in front of Seth Rogen shows her forehead, implying she is not performing oral intercourse.

 "The other Zack" that Zack and Miri meet at their 10th High School reunion is supposed to be an old classmate of theirs.
 That should place the attendees at about the age of 28 years old.
-Kenny Hotz who portrayed "The other Zack" was 40 years old at the time of filming.
+Kenny Hotz, who portrayed "The other Zack" was forty years old at the time of filming.